Try Something Green And Nutrtrious Called Rapini

 How to clean Rapini?
 (Broccoli Rabe)

-Before you purchase your rapini at the grocery store always inspect what you buy.
+Before you purchase your rapini at the grocery store, always inspect what you buy.

 Clean the rapini under cold water to clean any dirt from them before blanching.

 How to cook Italian rapini

-From there, bring the water to a medium boil and add your raw rapini and push down with a long wooden spoon.
+From there, bring the water to a medium boil, add your raw rapini, and push down with a long wooden spoon.

-We typically blanche the rapini until the stalk and stems are cooked through and then strain it followed by either a cold water bath or ice bath.
-Personally, the cold water bath works fine and saves time.
+We typically Blanche the rapini until the stalk and stems are cooked through and then strain it, followed by either a cold water bath or an ice bath.

-You will want to get rid of the moisture before cooking it so it will definitely take some elbow grease.
+You will want to get rid of the moisture before cooking it so it will take some elbow grease.

 What can I make with Rapini?

 I’ll tell you what we like to do with our cooked rapini because I feel it is the only way to describe the beauty of this green vegetable.